 Go to step 3

-STEP 3: ATTEND YOUR VIRTUAL ORIENTATION (COMPULSORY)
+STEP 3: ATTEND YOUR ORIENTATION (COMPULSORY)

 ORIENTATION IS THE OFFICIAL START OF YOUR COURSE.